OpenAI chief Altman denies Elon Musk's claim he betrayed ChatGPT maker's mission

 The trial also marks a clash among tech giants with Musk, the world's richest person, portraying himself as a defender of ordinary people from the perils of AI and Silicon Valley titans who care more about money.

-It came after OpenAI raised hundreds of billions of dollars from large technology companies and investors to build its computing power, ahead of a potential $1 trillion initial public offering.
+It came after OpenAI raised hundreds of billions of dollars from large technology companies and investors to build its computing power, ahead of a potential US$1 trillion initial public offering.

 OpenAI has tried to show that Musk knew about the for-profit plan but wanted control of the company, and is suing now because he regrets missing out on potential riches.